Y Medium Fey, Neutral Evil

 A beam of crackling energy streaks toward a creature within range.
 Make a ranged spell attack against the target.

 There are 4 beams.
-On a hit, the target takes 1d10 force damage.
-Roll+dex to hit.
+On a hit, the target takes 1d10 force damage. +5 modifier to hit.

 Infestation